What is a mandate in anticipation of incapacity?

 As soon as a court declares that you are incapacitated, a power of attorney is no longer valid.
 From that moment on, only a mandate in anticipation of incapacity is useful.

-What happens if I become incapacitated and I don’t have a mandate in anticipation of incapacity?
+What if someone becomes incapacitated and doesn't have a mandate in anticipation of incapacity?

 If there is a need to protect you or your property and you don't have a mandate in anticipation of incapacity, anyone from your circle of friends and family (spouse, partner, relative, friend or someone else close to you) can ask the court to put into place protective supervision.
 Depending on the circumstances, an adviser, tutor or curator can be named to look after your well-being and manage your property.

 Does a mandate in anticipation of incapacity have to be made in a certain way?